falent/googleHomeAssistantExpressNodeJS/README.md

 `docker run --rm -it  --network myNetwork wernight/ngrok ngrok http myAssistant:5000`

 5. Open a new cmd window and run an _Google Assistant_ Docker container:
-`docker run -v //c/Users/%username%/Documents/googleHomeAssistantExpressNodeJS:/skill -it --network myNetwork --name myAssistant falent/google_home_assistant_express_node_js_server:1`
+`docker run -v //c/Users/%username%/Documents/googleHomeAssistantExpressNodeJS:/skill -it --rm --network myNetwork --name myAssistant falent/google_home_assistant_express_node_js_server:1`

 The last Docker command means: Run a container and share it with my local directory where GoogleHomeAssistantExpressNodeJS app is.
 Your local directory is binded to the skill directory in your Docker container.
 Please do not change the path.
 Otherwise it might not work.
 Our deployed web app to the created network myNetwork is named myAssistant.
 The Docker image for our container myAssistant will be downloaded from Docker hub falent/Google_home_assistant_express_node_js_server:1. (https://hub.Docker.com/r/falent/Google_home_assistant_express_node_js_server/)